jenningsanderson/sotmus-analysis/README.md

 See _description.md_ for a more thorought write-up of the workshop goals and approach.
 These are instructions to set up the analysis environment.

+## Obtaining the data
+The `data` directory currently includes only sample data for Detroit, Michigan.
+We do, however, have data prepared for other [US cities](#) that is available for download from the following S3 Bucket:

 ## Running Locally

 The `analysis	` folder contains sample [Jupyter Notebooks](http://jupyter.org/) in `python3`.
 See the [Jupyter website](http://jupyter.org/) for install instructions.
 This can be as easy as `pip install jupyter notebook`, depending on your environment.